openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Finally, note that reading the actual code will always be truer than reading the comments.
 In the first example it poses the question: “Did the user pass in a year range that is within the valid range for the selected satellite?“ But what if you choose to include aerial imagery or UAV data sources at some point?
 Chances are you won't feel compelled to go back and update your comment.

-Transparent coding: Github and saving GEE scripts
+Transparent coding: GitHub and saving GEE scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In addition to commenting your code so that future users can understand what is being done, saving your code is another important part of project documentation.
 As in `section 5.3`_, this exercise is only relevant if you have implemented code in your area estimation, such as through Python or Google Earth Engine.

 In this exercise we will touch upon how to be transparent with your code and save your code.
 Any time you are writing a script or some code, it is probably a good idea to have a version control system in place so you can track your changes, and have a backup in case a mistake happens to your code.
-We discuss this in two contexts: Git for local code, and Google Earth Engine’s approach to version control.
+We discuss this in two contexts: Git for local code, and Google Earth Engine's approach to version control.

 Version Control and Git
 """""""""""""""""""""""